EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: The passage to special Gushel--Mukai threefolds

-Given an action of $G$ on $\schd$, one can always construct the \emph{equivariant category} $\schd_G$ with respect to the $G$-action on $\schd$ whose objects and morphisms are respectively the $G$-equivariant objects and $G$-equivariant morphisms.
+Given an action of $G$ on $\schd$, one can construct the \emph{equivariant category} $\schd_G$ with respect to the $G$-action on $\schd$ whose objects and morphisms are respectively the $G$-equivariant objects and $G$-equivariant morphisms according to \cite{Ela15,BO23}.